vesuxyz/docs/blog/2025-03-04-alterscope-new-curator/index.md

 **Borrow:** STRK, ETH, WBTC, USDC, USDT

-A broader lending market supporting multiple assets, designed for general borrowing and lending strategies.
-With optimized loan-to-value (LTV) settings, this pool offers high capital efficiency.
+A broader lending market for multiple assets, designed for diverse borrowing and lending strategies.
+Optimized loan-to-value (LTV) and utilization settings make this pool highly capital-efficient.

 :::note
 The same asset provided as collateral cannot be borrowed, ensuring stability and minimizing risk.